gvamshi-metrological/metrological-sdk-subtitles/docs/plugins/subtitles.md

 # Subtitles

-subtitle plugin allows you to fetch  and parse subtitle file from a URL and you can read subtitle text from the parsed file based on current videoPlayback time. you can render this subtitle text in your app using text texture.
+subtitle plugin allows you to fetch and parse the subtitle file from the given URL and you can read the subtitle text from the parsed file based on the current videoplayback time.

 ## Usage